 On 6th June 2020 at 22:00, police officers arrived and took the transit group in multiple vehicles – seven in a police car (including the respondent) and the rest on a bus.
 The respondent described the car as one that is made for arrests – no windows and just a small hole for air.
 The officers did not tell the group anything except repetition of the same message,

 “you will be deported”

 The respondent alleges the vehicles arrived at a camp and were welcomed by others.
 Some individuals claimed they had been there for more than a month.
-The respondent alleged that there were roughly 250 people at the camp, with no shower or electricity, and no where near enough tents.
+The respondent alleges that there were roughly 250 people at the camp, with no shower or electricity, and no where near enough tents.